javierhbr/fargate-nestjs-thread-service/CLINIC_SETUP_SUMMARY.md

 **When to use:**
 - Suspect main thread is blocked
 - Application feels sluggish
-- Request latency is high
+- Message processing is slow

 **What to look for:**
 - 🟢 Green zones = Healthy (< 10ms delays)